-Nancy Silverton's childhood was not steeped in gourmet food unlike some world famous chefs.
+Nancy Silverton's childhood was not steeped in gourmet food like some of her contemporaries.
 Her culinary arts story started at 18 after she took a job at the vegetarian kitchen in her college dormitory to be closer to a boy she had a crush on, according to a November 2010 L.A.
 Times Magazine piece called "Second Course."
 A meat-eater who liked TV dinners and going to Denny's restaurant, Silverton was surprised to discover that she had an amazing palate and that cooking was what she wanted to do with her life.

 After dropping out of her liberal arts classes, she attended London's Le Cordon Bleu culinary degree program, according to a biography posted on the Cuisine de France website.
 Though she earned only average marks, the desserts she made at Michael's in Santa Monica after graduating inspired up-and-coming chef Wolfgang Puck to offer her a job in his new restaurant Spago.